 Mary Cameron: Life in Paint

-Mary Cameron (1865-1921) was a female artist ahead of her time.
-Born in Edinburgh, she began her career as a portraitist and genre painter, but training in Paris soon developed a taste for foreign travel.
-In 1900 she visited Madrid for the first time, and was captivated by the Spanish culture, people and scenery.
-Establishing studios in Madrid and Seville, she painted traditional peasant life, dramatic bullfights and rural landscapes.
-Although Cameron was admired by her contemporaries, her name is now little-known.
-Timed to coincide with a major new exhibition at the City Art Centre, this lecture charts the fascinating story of Cameron’s life and career.
-Dr Helen Scott is Curator of Fine Art at the City Art Centre in Edinburgh.
+Mary Cameron (1865-1921) was a woman ahead of her time.
+Born in Edinburgh, she began her artistic career as a portraitist and genre painter in her native city, before venturing abroad to study in Paris.
+Foreign travel proved to be an enduring source of inspiration.
+In 1900 she visited Madrid for the first time, and became captivated by the Spanish culture, people and scenery.
+Establishing studios in Madrid and Seville, she painted large-scale compositions of traditional peasant life, dramatic bullfights and rural landscapes.
+Cameron exhibited widely during her lifetime, and her talents were admired by contemporaries such as John Lavery and Alexander Roche.
+However, like so many female artists of her generation, her name is now little-known.